stape22/service-app/tasks.md

 * [ ] Add scripts/tasks for database seeding and test data
 * [ ] Set up automated backups and environment sync
 * [ ] Log all MCP automation actions in dev-log.md

+## 🛠 Figma Reference Build Errors (Non-Production)

+* [x] Identify all Figma Design/components/ui files causing Vite import errors
+* [x] Remove or comment out all invalid imports (e.g., @radix-ui/react-avatar@1.1.3) in Figma reference files
+* [x] Add a README note: Figma Design directory is for reference only and not part of the build
+* [x] Ensure Vite build passes with Figma Design directory present
+* [x] Document all actions in dev-log.md

+> All Figma Design imports have been removed from app code.
+Placeholders are in place for atomic/molecule/organism migration.
+See dev-log.md for details.